WhiteflagProtocol/whiteflag-js/docs/md/util.md

 ## Overview

-The `@whiteflag/util` package provides common utilities for other Whiteflag packages.
+The `@whiteflagprotocol/util` package provides common utilities for other Whiteflag packages.
 These utilities include common data conversions, generic helper functions, etc. for other Whiteflag packages.
-It should normally not be necessary to add this package as a dependency, but its functionality might useful for other purposes.
+It should normally not be necessary to add this package as a dependency, but its functionality might be useful for other purposes.

 This description provides a generic overview of the Whiteflag utility package.